AIS logo AIS

 MQTT & Node‑RED Integration

-MQTT is a lightweight publish/subscribe messaging protocol suited for intermittent networks.
-Our nodes forward data to a broker using the LoRa mesh, and Node‑RED flows aggregate, filter and visualise that data.
+In addition, our nodes forward data to a broker using the LoRa mesh, and Node‑RED flows aggregate, filter and visualise that data.
 This integration allows us to pipe sensor readings, positional updates and alerts into dashboards or other systems without heavy overhead.

 Hosted Server for LAN/WAN Access